 Faculty, Facilities, and Resources

 The Geographic Information Systems Instructional Laboratory (GISIL) is one of several resources available to the department’s students.
-GISIL features 20 state-of-the-art, networked computer workstations plus printers, plotters, and digitizers.
+GISIL features 26 state-of-the-art computer workstations, a terrestrial-based LiDAR system, an aerial hyper-spectral scanner, GPS receivers, printers, plotters, and digitizers.
 GIS courses, other data-intensive courses, and research are conducted in the lab.

 The department is central to the university's Winterim India Program, in which students take a three-week course in India.
 Some financial help is available.